mahesh-sirikonda/picaso-genai-livelab/picaso-genai-oda/oda/oda.md

-# Setup OCI Digital Assistant (ODA)
+# Import GenAI RAG Skill and configure in PICASO (ODA)

 ## Introduction

-This lab will take you through the steps needed to provision Oracle Digital Assistant Cloud Service
+This lab will take you through the steps needed to create ODA Gen AI Agent RAG Skill and configure it in PICASO (ODA)

 Estimated Time: 30 minutes